albar965/littlenavmap-manual/en/MENUS.md

 Zooms to the user aircraft if directly connected to a flight simulator or remotely connected using [Little Navconnect](https://albar965.github.io/littlenavconnect.html) and keeps the aircraft centered on the map.

-The centering of the aircraft can be changed in the `Options` dialog on the `Simulator Aircraft` tab.
+The centering of the aircraft can be changed in the [Simulator Aircraft](OPTIONS.md#simulator-aircraft) tab in dialog `Options`.

 #### ![Delete Aircraft Trail](../images/icons/aircrafttraildelete.png "Delete Aircraft Trail") Delete Aircraft Trail {#delete-aircraft-trail}